Tax the Churches

 We absolutely need to tax all churches, as we do every other non-profit.

-Check out this Web site to learn a little more (edited 2-Sep-09) to read some more; it was the first hit Google returned when I searched.
+Check out this Web site to read some more; it was the first hit Google returned when I searched.

 Who’s with me on this?